jonathanabennett/megastrike/README.md

 ### Combat Phase

 #### Resolving Charges
-Once you've charged, at the start of your attacks, click the "Resolve Charges/DFAs" buttons to resolve those attacks.
+If you declared a charge during the movement phase, use the "Resolve Charges/DFAs" buttons to resolve those attacks.
+Units will not be marked "done" with their turn until you click this button, so I recommend clicking it first.
 Then go ahead with the rest of the attacks.
 The attacks will not be resolved unless you click this button.

 #### Other attacks
 To declare an attack, select the unit on the right and then select their target.
 This will pop up a window where you can select what kind of attack.
 A `:regular` attack uses the default damage line. `:physical` attacks are calculated per the physical attack rules.
+The other attacks use their relevant special abilities lines.
 To see the effects of the attack, click on the targeted unit in the unit view on the right sidebar.
 You will be able to see the effects at the bottom.

 If you do not have line of sight to the target, the To Hit number will be infinity.
 You will see detailed calculation details for the attack in the round report.

+The attack menu does not filter out invalid attacks yet.

 ### End Phase

-Destroyed units will be removed automatically at the end of the end phase, movement-modes will be reset, and heat from the engine will be applied.
+Destroyed units will be removed automatically at the end of the end phase, movement-modes will be reset, and heat effects will be applied.
 Click "Next Phase" to start the next round.

 ### Next round